IdoRoss/Todo-NestJS-Microservices/README.md

 Now both Microservices are up and running.
 <br>
-You can use attached postman collections to use these apis.
+You can use attached postman collection to use these apis.<br>
+Creating a todo via the postman collection will set its deadline so it will be notified by the notifications microservice